x-saim/LightBnB/README.md

 #### Seeds & Data

 1. The repo contains preloaded seed files that include sample data.
 Run the seed files by inputting the following command in your CLI: `\i seeds/01_seeds.sql` and `\i seeds/02_seeds.sql`.
-These commands will only work if you are in the cloned repo directory `/Lightbnb`.

 ### Running the Server

-1. Download the project from https://github.com/lighthouse-labs/LightBnB_WebApp.
+1. Download the project zip file from https://github.com/lighthouse-labs/LightBnB_WebApp.

 Once the project has downloaded:
 - Extract and drag the extracted LightBnB_WebApp folder into your lightbnb folder.